 The Effects of Verbal Abuse and Bullying

-Verbal abuse and bullying isn't just restricted to the playground, it can follow many people into adulthood and take place at home or work.
-I have written this as it's something I feel strongly about and have experienced it in many forms throughout my life.
-I welcome any comments and feedback.
+Verbal abuse and bullying aren't just restricted to the playground—it can follow many people into adulthood and take place at home or work.
+It's something I feel strongly about, and I have experienced it in many forms throughout my life.

 It can happen anywhere, to anyone at anytime

 Every time someone is verbally abused, whether occasionally or regularly, it chips away at their confidence and diminishes their spirit.
 Verbal abuse can take place anywhere from the playground to the workplace, home to the street and nobody is immune from encountering it.